 Aren’t you tired?
 That’s what I want to ask people I meet who are so busy, the people who are doing it all.
-Don’t you want to stop now?
+Don’t you want to slow down?
 I know the answer because I was the crazy-busy, do it all, run yourself into the ground girl.

 I was tired.

-Once I did end my quest to do it all, and began my busy boycott, I realized while I was chasing it all, making sure I didn’t miss a thing, I was missing the most important things.
+Once I did stop trying to do it all, and began my busy boycott, I realized while I was chasing it all, making sure I didn’t miss a thing, I was missing the most important things.

 10 Things You Miss When You are Busy Doing it All

 1. Heart callings

 I remember feeling really burnt out at work and thinking there must be something better out there, but I didn’t know what I wanted to do instead, or how I wanted to spend my time because I was too busy to think straight.
 My heart was calling for something different, but I didn’t have any attention left to listen.